The Broadmoor: Broadmoor resort

 The architecture and color of the hotel is in the Mediterranean Revival style, with the pink stucco of its façade blending into the Pikes Peak area landscape.
 The main buildings are connected on a circular path around a lake.
 The original hotel building is Broadmoor Main, which was built in 1918.
 The others—built between 1961 and 2001—are Broadmoor South, Broadmoor West, Lakeside Suites and West Tower.

 The Broadmoor has 784 rooms.
 Many of the Broadmoor South rooms have balconies and some have fireplaces.
 The Penrose Room restaurant is located on the top of the nine-story building.
 A total of eighteen restaurants are located in the main hotel buildings, as well as the golf club, pool cafes, Summit Restaurant, and Golden Bee pub.
 Broadmoor Golf Club has three golf courses, designed by Donald Ross, Robert Trent Jones and Ed Seay and Arnold Palmer.

 The full-service spa has an indoor pool, fitness center, 43 treatment rooms, relaxation room, and hair and nail salon.
 The resort has indoor and outdoor pools and tennis courts.
 There are 25 retail shops, including clothing boutiques and other shops.

 A .75 mi trail goes around Cheyenne Lake, which was manmade and is creek-fed.
 In the summer guests can rent bikes and paddleboats.
 The Stables at the Broadmoor offer horseback riding.

 The Penrose Heritage Museum on the property, formerly called the El Pomar Carriage House Museum, houses a collection of vintage carriages and automobiles.
 The latter include race cars from the Pikes Peak Auto Hill Climb in the early 20th century.

 The Broadmoor has 185,000 sqft of meeting space.
 It earns 70% of its revenue from conventions.
 The Broadmoor Fire Protection District serves the resort and surrounding area.

 Ranch at Emerald Valley

-The Broadmoor offers a luxurious mountain experience at their 16-acre Ranch on Emerald Green on Cheyenne Mountain.
+A 16-acre Ranch on Emerald Green on Cheyenne Mountain.
 Philip Anschutz purchased the property and built a main lodge and ten cabins and restored other original buildings.
 There are two small lakes, horse stables, a gazebo, hot tubs, and an outdoor fire pit.